adr/vscode-adr-manager/docs/evaluation/material-during-study/tasks/with-extension/it-meeting-summary.md

 * Data Mining:
     * Pros:
         * High potential of uncovering patterns that are useful for strategic decisions
-        * Usage of every resource available to the business
         * Potential catalyst for innovation
-        * Can be extended in the future, automatically deriving and executing decisions based on the results of data mining (Predictive/Prescriptive Analytics)
     * Cons:
         * Consumes time and money
         * Proficiency in Advanced Analytics needed